18F/handbook/docs/05-engineering/internalmeetings.md

 ## Engineering call

-This covers various service areas in scope, so select the service area you have mainly been working in at the time of the call.
+This covers various practice areas in scope, so select the practice area you have mainly been working in at the time of the call.

 ## Specific practice area calls (Frontend, DevOps etc.)

-If these align to a service area (e.g. DevOps) track the hours against that service area - otherwise (e.g. select the service area you have mainly been working in at the time of the call.
+If these align to a practice area (e.g. DevOps) track the hours against that practice area - otherwise (e.g. select the practice area you have mainly been working in at the time of the call.